sebsebmc/starlink-coverage/README.md

 # Goals:

 1. % of day covered
-2. Average coverage (satellite multiplicity)
+2. Average coverage (factoring the number of satellites covering a location)

 ## Implementation